eyakauleva/user-microservice/README.md

 <a id="version"></a>
 ## Semantic versioning

-Github action (docker.yml) creates release with tag via https://github.com/mathieudutour/github-tag-action and then docker image with this generated tag is pushed to dockerhub. <br/>
+Github action (docker.yml) creates tag via https://github.com/mathieudutour/github-tag-action and then docker image with this generated tag is pushed to dockerhub. <br/>
 When deploying app to kubernetes set image version in ```./src/infra/minikube.sh``` to ```TAG``` variable
 <br/><br/>